-You accept that there are differences and similarities between home and foreign life and practices that you should use whatever techniques are most effective.
+You accept that there are differences and similarities between home and foreign life and practices.
+You use whatever techniques are most effective without bias in any direction.

 the practice of viewing the world from a European perspective and with an implied belief, either consciously or subconsciously, in the preeminence of the European social model.